wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - `unsetVirtual()`: exit virtual mode.
 - `getRecipeItems()`: get the current recipe items based on the current mode (actual or virtual).
 - `getPlot()`: get the current plot based on the current mode.
+- `SetEps(eps)`: set the epsilon of the script.
+- `setPourRoundBuffer(pourRoundBuffer)`: set the pour round buffer of the plotter.
+  - The unit of pouring is approximately `0.008` but not accurately.
+This makes rounding of pours a bit conservative to assure correctness (enter or not enter, leave or not leave).
+- `setAuxLineLength(num?)`: draw straight directions using arcane crystals.
+Straighten directions are logged by `Straighten()` function when flag `logAuxLine` is set to `true`.
+  - `num`: the number of arcane crystals to draw at each position to control the length.
 - `setDisplay(display)`: set the display mode of the plotter.
   - `display`: `true` or `false`.
 - `setStirRounding(stirRounding)`: set the stir rounding mode of the plotter.
 This mode rounds most numbers to 3 digits after the decimal point, same as manual instructions on the online plotter.
   - `stirRounding`: `true` or `false`.
   - some operations that potentially require high precision is not rounded.
 For example stirring to certain target effect.
-- `printSalt()`: print the current moon salt and sun salt used, since plotter scripting do not calculate it automatically.
-  - All functions related to salt usage have grains as return value.
-This can be used to manually calculate the salt usage.
-- `drawStraightenLine(num?)`: draw straight directions using arcane crystals.
-Straighten directions are logged by `Straighten()` function when flag `logAuxLine` is set to `true`.
-  - `num`: the number of arcane crystals to draw at each position to control the length.
-Default to be `2`.

 #### Vector operations